aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/cells/_index.md

 ```

 Gets all cells whose calculated result depends on specific cell.

+**Remarks**

 To use this method, please make sure the workbook has been set with true value for [FormulaSettings.getEnableCalculationChain()](../../com.aspose.cells/formulasettings\#getEnableCalculationChain--) and has been fully calculated with this setting.
 If there is no formula reference to this cell, null will be returned.
 For more details and example, please see [Cell.getDependentsInCalculation(boolean)](../../com.aspose.cells/cell\#getDependentsInCalculation-boolean-)

 **Parameters:**
 | Parameter | Type | Description |